femboyfin/dbdideas/survivor_perks.md

 - Now activates once the Exit Gates are powered *(was once you are the Last Survivor Standing)*
   - Removes the inherent selfishness of the perk.
-- Now reveals the auras of Survivors within the exit gates to you
+- Now reveals the aura of survivors within exit gates to you
   - Provides utility to your teammates while they're still alive in the trial.
-- Now reveals your aura to Survivors within the exit gates
+- Now reveals your aura to survivors within the exit gates
   - Enables your teammates to help you in getting to the gate.
-- Now reveals the Aura of the Hatch to you after another Survivor has Escaped *(was within 24/28/32 meters)*
+- Now reveals the aura of the Hatch to you after another survivor has Escaped *(was within 24/28/32 meters)*
   - Now rewards you for staying in the trial to buy time for your teammates to escape.